ben1post/xarray-simlab-ode/README.md

 # xarray-simlab-ode

-The`xso`Framework for building and solving ODE-based models, an extension of [xarray-simlab](https://github.com/xarray-contrib/xarray-simlab).
+The `xso` framework for building and solving models based on ordinary differential equations (ODEs), an extension of [xarray-simlab](https://github.com/xarray-contrib/xarray-simlab).

-xarray-simlab provides a generic framework for building computational models in a modular fashion and an [xarray](http://xarray.pydata.org/) extension for setting and running simulations using xarray's Dataset structure.
+Xarray-simlab provides a generic framework for building computational models in a modular fashion and an [xarray](http://xarray.pydata.org/) extension for setting and running simulations using xarray's `Dataset` structure.

-xarray-simlab-ode extends the framework with a set of variables, processes and a solver backend, suited towards models based on differential equations.
-It is designed for flexible, interactive and reproducible modeling.
+Xarray-simlab-ode (XSO) extends the framework with a set of variables, processes and a solver backend, suited towards ODE-based models.
+It is designed for flexible, interactive and reproducible modeling workflows.

 ## Installation